angular-schule/website-articles/blog/2025-11-migrate-to-vitest/README.md

 Vitest was particularly well-suited because it offers a real browser mode.
 As with Karma before, tests can be run in a real browser with a "real" DOM and real events.
 The browser mode was recently [declared stable](https://vitest.dev/blog/vitest-4.html#browser-mode-is-stable) with Vitest 4 in October 2025.
-At the same time, Vitest is fast and modern: it is built on [Vite](https://vite.dev/), is ESM- and TypeScript-first, and ensures extremely short start-up and repetition times.
+At the same time, Vitest is fast and modern: it is built on [Vite](https://vite.dev/), is ESM- and TypeScript-first, and ensures extremely short startup and repetition times.
 Additionally, Vitest provides a powerful API with snapshot testing, flexible [fake timers](https://vitest.dev/guide/mocking/timers.html), the extremely helpful helper [`expect.poll`](https://vitest.dev/api/expect.html#poll), [test fixtures](https://vitest.dev/guide/test-context), and Jest-compatible matchers.
 Last but not least, Vitest is widely adopted across the frontend ecosystem, allowing existing knowledge to transfer easily.
 In short: Switching ensures speed, a significantly better developer experience, and future-proofing, while still allowing real browser testing.